Top Traveler Concerns in 2026 and How Travel Protection Can Help

 It’s More Affordable Than You Think

-Plus, the peace of mind that comes with knowing you’re protected is priceless — especially when exploring new places far from home.
+Plus, the peace of mind that comes with knowing you’re supported is priceless — especially when exploring new places far from home.

-The 2025 travel season is shaping up to be busy, joyful, and full of new possibilities.
+The 2026 travel season is shaping up to be busy, joyful, and full of new possibilities.
 But it’s also a time to stay alert and make thoughtful choices.
-Planning ahead, being flexible, and protecting your trip can make a huge difference if the unexpected happens.
+Planning ahead, being flexible, and helping to protect your trip can make a huge difference if the unexpected happens.

 Here’s how to travel smarter this summer: